-At school–another time in life when perfectly-happy intelligent people are gaslit into worrying we might be misanthropes–we are seldom told what the lessons are about: why we’re being told these things, what they have to do with us.
+At school–another time in life when perfectly happy and intelligent people are gaslit into worrying we might be misanthropes or stupid–we are seldom told what the lessons are about: why we’re being told these things, what they have to do with us.
 A general understanding may have been instilled in us about the importance of “passing maths” so that we can graduate high school and move on to the next artificially-maintained stage of life and on and on and on, but it all seems so absurd and irrelevant when you’re sitting there at a desk, being told about Ox-Bow Lakes.

-So a kid is not schooled “with the end in mind,” nor is end of schooling is not kept in mind at all, only the means (which consists, if memory serves, of getting the regulation backpacks and calculators, sitting still, respecting your teachers, not chewing gum, and doing homework on time — urgh).
+So a kid is not schooled “with the end in mind,” nor is end of schooling kept in mind at all, only the means (which consists, if memory serves, of getting the regulation backpacks and calculators, sitting still, respecting your teachers, not chewing gum, and doing homework on time — urgh).
 If the end of school is to prepare students for life in a practical way, it’s obviously not fit for purpose.
 If the end of schooling is to teach an understanding of the world, it’s not doing that either.
 But I don’t really know what the end of school is because it was never explained.
 It’s just something everyone had to do.

 Imagine if the Prime Minister came on TV again to say “I’ve been talking to the Secretary of Education and, essentially, we just want to keep young people off the streets, alright?
 So sit tight, grow up, and then you can do what you like.”
 Again, at least it would be something.